-In a private equity transaction, the management of a target company may be offered the opportunity (or be required) to purchase equity of the target company or an acquisition vehicle, which may be structured as a 'rollover' of existing equity holdings.
+In a private equity transaction, the management of a target company may be offered the opportunity (or be required) to purchase equity of the target company or the acquisition vehicle, which investment may be structured as a 'rollover' of such management's existing equity holdings.
 Whether and to what extent such investments are made may depend heavily on the type and amount of the management's historic compensation arrangements as well as the amount, if any, of cash payments management will receive in the going-private transaction, in respect of current equity and equity-based awards and payouts under deferred compensation and other plans.
-In connection with such investment, management typically also receives equity incentive awards (eg, stock options in a corporation or profits interests in a partnership).
-These equity awards generally become vested based upon continued employment, the achievement by the company of specified performance targets, the private equity sponsor achieving a particular return on its investment or a combination of these conditions.
-These agreements also typically provide for acceleration of vesting, or forfeiture, of the equity incentive awards upon a termination of employment (the acceleration or forfeiture depends upon the reason for the termination of employment) and impose on the employees posttermination covenants not to compete with the business of the company and not to solicit company employees or clients.
-All equity acquired by an employee will typically be subject to a stockholders' agreement, which customarily includes transfer restrictions, a call right of the company upon the employee's termination of employment for any reason (with the call price varying based on the reason for the termination), drag-along and tag-along rights (which are described in question 13) and piggyback registration rights.
-Customary terms of shareholders' agreements are discussed in question 13.
+In connection with such investment, management typically also receives equity incentive awards (for example, stock options in a corporation or profits interests in a partnership).
+These equity awards generally become vested based upon continued employment, the achievement by the company of specified performance targets, the private equity sponsor achieving a particular return on its investment or a combination of the foregoing conditions.
+These agreements also typically provide for acceleration of vesting, repurchase or forfeiture of the equity incentive awards upon a termination of employment (the acceleration, repurchase or forfeiture depends upon the reason for the termination of employment) and often impose on the employees post-termination covenants not to compete with the business of or disparage the company and not to solicit company employees or clients.
+All equity acquired by an employee will typically be subject to a shareholders' agreement, which customarily includes transfer restrictions, a repurchase right of the company upon the employee's termination of employment for any reason (with the price varying based on the reason for the termination), drag-along and tag-along rights (which are described in question 12) and piggyback registration rights.
+Customary terms of shareholders' agreements are discussed in question 12.

-Historically, one of the key concerns in a private equity transaction has been continuity of management under the theory that the private equity sponsor does not have any special expertise in operating the acquired business on a day-to-day basis.
-As such, the principal executive compensation issues in a private equity transaction relate to ensuring that equity-based and other compensation has been appropriately structured to provide an incentive to management to increase the company's value and remain with the company.
-To this end, primary questions involve whether management may rollover existing equity on a tax-free basis as part of their investment, the accounting and tax treatment (both for the company and management) of equity incentive awards and other compensation arrangements, and how management can achieve liquidity under their investment and equity awards.
-It should also be noted that other issues, such as ongoing employee benefit protections (eg, post-termination welfare and pension benefits) and certain compensation arrangements (eg, base salary and annual cash bonus opportunities), will factor into any private equity transaction negotiation with management of the target company.
+Historically, one of the key concerns in private equity led goingprivate transactions has been continuity of management under the theory that private equity sponsors do not have any special expertise in operating the acquired business on a day-to-day basis.
+As such, the principal executive compensation issues in a private equity transaction relate to ensuring that equity-based and other compensation has been appropriately structured to provide an incentive to management to increase the company's value and remain with the company following the closing.
+To this end, primary questions involve whether management may rollover existing equity on a tax-free basis as part of their investment, the accounting and tax treatment (both for the company and management) of equity incentive awards and other compensation arrangements, and to what extent management can achieve liquidity under their investment and equity awards.
+It should also be noted that other issues, such as ongoing employee benefit protections (for example, post-termination welfare and pension benefits) and certain compensation arrangements (for example, base salary and annual cash bonus opportunities), will factor into any private equity transaction negotiation with management of the target company.